Book of Enoch: Geʽez

 Additionally, there are the manuscripts used by the Ethiopian Orthodox Tewahedo Church for preparation of the deuterocanonicals from Geʽez into the targumic Amharic in the bilingual Haile Selassie Amharic Bible (Mashaf qeddus bage'ezenna ba'amaregna yatasafe 4 vols. c.
 1935).

 Aramaic

 Eleven Aramaic-language fragments of the Book of Enoch were found in cave 4 of Qumran in 1948 and are in the care of the Israel Antiquities Authority.
 They were translated for and discussed by Józef Milik and Matthew Black in The Books of Enoch.
-Other translations were released by Geza Vermes and by Garcia-Martinez.
+Other translations were produced by Geza Vermes and by Garcia-Martinez.
 Milik described the documents as being white or cream in color, blackened in areas, and made of leather that was smooth, thick and stiff.
 They were also partly damaged, with the ink blurred and faint.